2019, bonded rubber mulch, loose rubber mulch, safety surface, safety tiles, synthetic play turf

 Many of these programs even have field trips that include activities such as fishing, swimming, movies, and museum visits.

 Summer Playground Programs give kids an opportunity to make new friends, stay active, learn new things and get some exercise.
-Here are just a few of the cities hosting these activities.
+Here are just a few of the cities that host summer activities.

 Little Rock, AR